zaphosting/docs/docs/contribution-guides.md

 Once we finally accept your Pull Request after completing any requested changes, we will reply to your Pull Request and let you know about key details regarding this.
 This includes providing information about publishing your guide changes, as well as your reward payment for completing your guide changes successfully.

 :::info
 The reward for this type of contribution will depend on a couple of factors, most notably the quality and scale of content written, alongside other criteria that are evaluated by the ZAP Contribution Team.
-Read more about our criteria in our [Contribution Rewards guide](contribution-rewards.md).
+Read more about our criteria in our [Rewards](contribution-rewards.md).
 :::

 Congratulations on contributing to our ZAP-Hosting Guides!
 We appreciate all your contributions! 💚